A Thai Dhamma wheel at Wat Phothivihan, Tumpat, Kelantan

 Endless knot

-The or eternal knot is a symbolic knot and one of the Eight Auspicious Symbols.
+The endless knot or eternal knot is a symbolic knot and one of the Eight Auspicious Symbols.
 It is an important symbol in Hinduism, Jainism and Buddhism.
 It is an important cultural marker in places significantly influenced by Tibetan Buddhism such as Tibet, Mongolia, Tuva, Kalmykia, and Buryatia.
 It is also found in Celtic and Chinese symbolism.

 Swastika